 What is a Professional Email Address?

 A professional email address ends with your business name instead of .gmail.com, for example.
 So, instead of YourName@gmail.com, it would be YourName@YourCompany.com.

 Because anyone can set up an email account and not be affiliated with an actual organization, having a professional email adds credibility and helps you show you’re trustworthy.

-To have a professional email, you need own your domain name.
+To have a professional email, you need to own your domain name.
 This doesn’t mean you need a website, it’s enough to simply register a domain name.
 If needed, Google Workspace will provide you with the domain name – for example, @YourCompany – and you’ll have a professional email in no time.
 We’ll go through the process below.

 Importance of Having Professional Email

-Today, for businesspeople and anyone with a desire to show dependability, trustworthiness and professionalism, having a professional email is key.
-It’s the first step in making the right impression on customers, clients and potential employers.
+Today, for business people and anyone with a desire to show dependability, trustworthiness, and professionalism, having a professional email is key.
+It’s the first step in making the right impression on customers, clients, and potential employers.
 It legitimizes your business and streamlines your employee email process.